Amul Thapar: United States attorney

-Thapar returned to the U.S. Attorney's Office as an assistant United States attorney for the Southern District of Ohio from 2002 to 2006.
+Thapar returned to the United States Attorney's Office as an assistant United States attorney for the Southern District of Ohio from 2002 to 2006.
 He was then nominated and confirmed to the position of United States attorney for the Eastern District of Kentucky, where he served from 2006 to 2007.

-While an Assistant U.S. Attorney, he was appointed to the Attorney General's Advisory Committee (AGAC) and chaired the AGAC's Controlled Substances and Asset Forfeiture subcommittee.
+While an Assistant United States Attorney, he was appointed to the Attorney General's Advisory Committee (AGAC) and chaired the AGAC's Controlled Substances and Asset Forfeiture subcommittee.
 He also served on its Terrorism and National Security subcommittee, Violent Crime subcommittee, and Child Exploitation working group.

 Thapar also led the Southern Ohio Mortgage Fraud Task Force, which successfully prosecuted approximately 40 perpetrators of mortgage fraud.
 He led the successful investigation and prosecution of a conspiracy ring to provide illegal immigrants with fraudulent driver's licenses.